How to turn a small, unused room with no windows into a bright homework room including custom built-ins, free printable art and DIY board and batten.

 Besides books we filled the shelves with picture frames & printables, storage baskets from Target, and lots of greenery to add some color to this windowless room.

 The table was actually a Christmas present to Ellie from my parents.
 She asked for a playroom table… seriously.
 The kid just wanted a place to do her crafts and color!
 My mom purchased it from Overstock but unfortunately I can’t seem to find this one anymore online.
-You can find the chairs here (I purchased them separately), but let me know if you can find the table anywhere.
-I’ll keep looking too 😉 Love that it’s a drop leaf round table.
+I did find a similar one here from Wayfair!
+You can find the chairs here (I purchased them separately), but let me know if you can find that specific table anywhere.
+Love that it’s a drop leaf round table.
 Folds down nicely and can be placed against the wall if we need more space in this room!

 Dry Erase Board